 So, how do you actually prepare?

 - Have a healthy breakfast and lunch.
-If you know you’re going out at night or having a big dinner, make sure your meals beforehand are high in protein, fat, and fiber.
+If you know you’re going out at night or having a big dinner, make sure your meals beforehand are high in protein, fat, and fiber so your needs are met.
 Balancing your meals properly will help keep you feeling satisfied, and will keep blood sugar stabilized so you can avoid cravings later in the day.
 Avoid the urge to skip meals as this can contribute to cravings, too.

 - Get moving.
-Doing some sort of physical activity before the party will help keep you on the right track during the day and keep you from feeling heavy and lethargic after eating.
+Doing some sort of physical activity before the party can help keep you from feeling lethargic after eating.
 This can be your regular workout, or something simple as taking a walk or doing some stretching.
 If you’re traveling, find some yoga or full-body workouts on YouTube, or see if there are any classes you can drop into wherever you’re going.